 So, I’d like to share how I get my shopping done — with recommendations for gifts for the Chinese family.

 (NOTE: I call this a “Modest Guide” because I couldn’t begin to cover every single gift possibility — or, for that matter, every single region of China!
-Remember, my experience is limited to Zhejiang Province.
-But if I can help a fellow foreign daughter-in-law or foreign son-in-law — or one to be, or on the way — then this post was worth it.)
+But if I can help you, then this post was worth it.)

 Any adult in your Chinese family: